BioinfoHKUSurgery/Bioinfo-Workshop-2024/6-MachineLearning.md

 ### The keepX Parameter

 In order to determine the number of variables used to construct each latent component, the tune.splsda() function is utilised.
 This is performed iteratively, such that components are tuned one at a time.
 Through this function, the classification error rate can be extracted and averaged across folds and repeats.
-As mentioned above, an appropriate number of repeats would be around 50-100.
+For larger datasets, an appropriate number of repeats would be around 50-100.

 The output of the tuning is shown below.
 The diamond indicates the optimal number of variables to keep for a given component, selected by which keepX value achieves the lowest classification error rate as determined with a one-sided t−test.
 The error bars indicate the standard deviation across the repeated, cross-validated folds.